 Interval data and ratio data are considered metric data, also called quantitative data.

-Examples include time, volume, weight, voltage, height, pieces/hour, force, defects per million opportunities, resistance, watts, per capita income, and lumens.
+Examples include time, income, volume, weight, voltage, height, pieces/hour, force, defects per million opportunities, resistance, watts, per capita income, items sold, years of education, and lumens.

 Six Sigma Modules